 Fraud occurs when someone intentionally makes false statements and presents them as facts.
 Fraud may also be charged if a person recklessly fails to know the truth about something and still presents it as fact.
 The courts have defined fraud as intentional misrepresentation, trickery, deceit, concealment, or nondisclosure for the purpose of inducing another to part with something of value.
 While the definition is broad, negligent misrepresentation (similar to fraud) and other situations where fraud may have occurred requires expert legal help as the elements of fraud may vary from case to case.

-If you are being accused of fraud, or believe someone has harmed you by misrepresenting the facts to you, take immediate action and consult with the Houston fraud lawyer at Darrow law firm today to see if you have a valid legal claim.
+If you are being accused of fraud, or believe someone has harmed you by misrepresenting the facts to you, take immediate action and consult with the Houston fraud lawyer at Darrow Law Firm, P.C. today to see if you have a valid legal claim.

 Common Types of Fraud